DNP in Nursing

 Doctor of Nursing Practice Residency Project Requirements

 The DNP Residency Project is an in-depth, evidence-based practice change project that will focus on a theoretically and clinically relevant problem impacting a rural or other underserved population or critical healthcare system need.
-Specifics of the DNP Residency Project can be found the in the Sinclair School of Nursing DNP Student Handbook.
+Specifics of the DNP Residency Project can be found in the Sinclair School of Nursing DNP Student Handbook.